 Topics covered in the program provide a non-technical and analytical understanding of the emerging technologies as major disruptors of the Islamic business and financial services sector in countries and regions with significant Muslim population.
-It covers applications of frontier technologies, such as, block chains and distributed ledgers in the halal ecosystem that includes the Islamic (halal) business enterprises as well as the Islamic financial services providers
+It covers applications of frontier technologies, such as, block chains and distributed ledgers as well as artificial intelligence in the halal ecosystem that includes the Islamic (halal) business enterprises as well as the Islamic financial services providers

 Sector with a Rising Graph